hrshvs/hand2music/README.txt

 "mn6.py"    this is the improvised version of "mn5.py", but overlap is reduced to a good extent but noise is there while playing.

+"mn7.py"    this is the final version to be demonstrated, it has all gesture features planned, and the music generation is same as previous program

 "mnp1.py"    this is based on completely changed base code than all other version, but is worse. (not recommended to work on)

-Note: if any change must be done, then refer to "mn6.py" as it is the most refined one.
+Note: if any change must be done, then refer to "mn7.py" as it is the most refined one.